EpistasisLab/regens/regens_tests_info.md

+## Summary

+There is one file named `run_all_tests.sh` in REGENS' repository.
+If you run REGENS in an anaconda envrionment named `regens` (follow the installation instructions in the README), then running the command `bsub < run_all_tests.sh` will most of the tests that regens downloads.
 There are four testing folders:

 1. correctness_testing_ACB
 2. correctness_testing_GBR
 3. runtime_testing
 4. unit_testing_files

+REQUIREMENTS: running `run_all_tests.sh` submits 13 parallel jobs, each of which takes roughly 10GB of RAM (slight overestimate) and 5 minutes to complete (rough estimate).
+You you may want to run one job at a time, in which case, you should change the number of samples being generated so that you have enough RAM.
+You should also run the following files consecutively (paths are all relative to your working directory):

+1. correctness_testing_ACB/regens_automated_tests_part1_ACB.sh
+2. correctness_testing_GBR/regens_automated_tests_part1_GBR.sh
+3. unit_testing_files/unit_tests.sh
+4. runtime_testing/regens1.sh
+5. runtime_testing/regens2.sh
+6. runtime_testing/regens3.sh
+7. runtime_testing/regens4.sh
+8. runtime_testing/regens5.sh
+9. runtime_testing/regens6.sh
+10. runtime_testing/regens7.sh
+11. runtime_testing/regens8.sh
+12. runtime_testing/regens9.sh
+13. runtime_testing/regens10.sh

 Note: all tests take a relatively long time to run, and in general, should not be ran if using regens to simulate a large quantity of data.
+Tests that `run_all_tests.sh` will run are described below.

+## Testing REGENS' correctness

 The tests in `correctness_testing_ACB` and `correctness_testing_GBR` ensure that the most important parts of the regens algorithm work correctly for two different samples.
 Specifically, it tests four different things: